MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 - Enable [password hash synchronization (PHS) with Microsoft Entra ID](/azure/active-directory/hybrid/connect/whatis-phs) as a failover, or as the primary end user authentication.
 Configure [risk detection](/azure/active-directory/identity-protection/concept-identity-protection-risks) as part of Microsoft Entra ID Protection.
 Review the [identify and remediate risk using Microsoft Graph APIs](/graph/tutorial-riskdetection-api) tutorial and learn how to [implement password hash synchronization with Microsoft Entra Connect Sync](/azure/active-directory/hybrid/connect/how-to-connect-password-hash-synchronization).
 - [Microsoft Entra certificate-based authentication (CBA)](/azure/active-directory/authentication/concept-certificate-based-authentication) authenticates directly against Microsoft Entra ID without the need for a federated IdP.
 Key benefits include features that help improve security with phish-resistant CBA; meet Executive Order (EO) 14028 requirements for phish-resistant MFA, cut costs and risks associated with on-premises federation infrastructure, and simplify management experience in Microsoft Entra ID with granular controls.
 - [Microsoft Entra Connect: Pass-through Authentication](/azure/active-directory/hybrid/connect/how-to-connect-pta) (PTA) uses a software agent to connect to passwords stored on-premises for validation.
 Users sign in to cloud apps with the same username and password for on-premises resources, working seamlessly with [Microsoft Entra Conditional Access](~/identity/conditional-access/overview.md) policies.
 Smart Lockout prevents brute force attacks.
 Install authentication agents on-premises with current AD infrastructure.
 Use PTA if regulatory requirements specify that password hashes can't synchronize to Microsoft Entra ID; otherwise, use PHS.
 - Keep the current SSO experience without AD FS.
 [Seamless single sign-on (SSO)](/azure/active-directory/hybrid/connect/how-to-connect-sso-faq) provides an SSO experience from domain-joined devices in your corpnet (Kerberos).
 It works with PHS, PTA, and CBA and needs no other on-premises infrastructure.
 You can let users [sign in to Microsoft Entra ID with email as an alternate login ID](/azure/active-directory/authentication/howto-authentication-use-email-signin) using the same credentials as their on-premises directory environment.
-Known as hybrid authentication, users need one set of credentials.
+With hybrid authentication, users need one set of credentials.
 - Recommended: PHS over PTA, [passwordless authentication in Microsoft Entra ID](/azure/active-directory/authentication/howto-authentication-passwordless-deployment) with [Windows Hello for Business](/windows/security/identity-protection/hello-for-business/hello-identity-verification), [FIDO2 security keys](/azure/active-directory/authentication/howto-authentication-passwordless-security-key), or [Microsoft Authenticator](/azure/active-directory/authentication/howto-authentication-passwordless-phone).
 If you plan to use [Windows Hello for Business hybrid certificate trust](/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust), migrate to Cloud trust first to re-enroll all users.

 ### Password and authentication policies